Amazing Special Different

 Sensory Processing

-*You will notice that I do not use the term "disorder", I prefer "condition".
+*You will notice that I do not use the term "disorder", I prefer "difference" or "condition".